Charging Costs

 Want a full breakdown including purchase price, maintenance, and depreciation?
 Use the TCO Calculator to compare your total EV cost against a petrol equivalent over 1-10 years.

 Still getting the hang of EV charging?
-EVcourse is a free app with quizzes and flashcards that help you charge faster and avoid common mistakes.
-Pick the topics you care about and the app builds a custom quiz for you.
+EVcourse is a free app with step-by-step guides that help you charge faster and avoid common mistakes.
+Pick a scenario and follow along step by step.

 A note on the numbers